Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 12

 There is free Wi-Fi here (we can access it from the boat anyway) so Kelly is using it.
 At 1615 there is a slight easing in the rain so we make a break for it and go back to Catlypso.
 It is cold (18â°C), we are wet and it has started raining heavily again.
 We also discover that the 240 volt power is off.
 Michael goes out in the rain and finds the circuit breaker has tripped.
 We have power again.

 We find we cannot even get a TV signal, stupid aerial.
 It is raining too much to go and have a shower, so we have sundowners and Kelly makes lasagne for dinner.
 We end up watching a few episodes of Yes Minister from the HDD.

 Monday 16 October 2017 â The Boatworks, Coomera to Bums Bay

-Michael gets the HDD again from Peter on Heatwave as he do not copy everything he wanted to last Saturday night when he gave Peter some Google Earth images and more.
-Kelly did the washing up.
+Michael gets the HDD again from Peter on Heatwave as he did not copy everything he wanted to last Saturday night when he gave Peter some Google Earth images and more.
+Kelly does the washing up.

 |Nice and clean||âEllieâ lined up ready to lift Catlypso|

 At 1010 the polishing bloke still has not arrived despite the owner promising he would be here at 0900.
 Kelly sends him a message but gets no reply.
 Michael finishes cleaning the earth plate, flushes the watermaker and tops up the water.
 Finally at 1200 the bloke comes and washes the top decks and hulls then polishes the underside.
 He is still finishing this when Ellie arrives to lift us and take us back into the water.